codinglawyer/What-To-Cook-App/README.md

 ## What To Cook
 ##### (in the making)
-- the application for managing your favorite recipes (recipes are saved in the Firebase realtime database)
+- an application for managing your favorite recipes (recipes are saved in the Firebase realtime database)

 ### Getting Started